European Union Military Operation in the Central African Republic: Deployment

 On 30 April 2014, EUFOR RCA started its first major operation by taking over security at the Bangui M'Poko International Airport.

 The initial force consisted of 150 troops, and was contributed by former colonial power France and by Estonia.
 During May and June troops from Finland, Georgia, Latvia, Netherlands, Poland, Portugal, Romania and Spain as well as military advisors from Luxembourg joined the force.
 On 15 June it achieved full operational capability with 700 troops.
 The EU mission is planned to last for half a year, with the overall goal to secure a safe environment in the Bangui area, and afterwards hand it over to African partners who should arrive with a 12,000 troop United Nations peacekeeper force in September.
 On 28 August 2014, troops from Italy joined the force with 50 paratroopers from Folgore Parachute Brigade.

-According to some experts, the mission is unlikely to achieve all its objectives in the planned time frame, and training of local security forces will probably continue into 2015.